delir1um/Bizzin/CLOUDFLARE_R2_SETUP.md

 - Ensure custom domain is properly configured

 **Upload failures:**
+- **Access Denied Error**: Token lacks sufficient permissions
+  - Delete current token and create new one with "Admin Read & Write"
+  - Or use "Custom" with all object/bucket read/write permissions
+  - ListBuckets permission is required for connection testing
-- Confirm API token has Read & Write permissions
+- Confirm API token has correct permissions (not just basic Read & Write)
 - Check file size limits (R2 supports up to 5TB per object)
 - Verify network connectivity to Cloudflare